SMUTF: Schema Matching Using Generative Tags and Hybrid Features: SMUTF Methodology

 In in-context learning, the initial step involved the formulation of training examples ${(x_i,y_i)}$ in a format that mapped inputs to labels using intuitive templates.
-The $n$ training examples were integrated into a sequence as Equation \eqref{eq:0}
+The $n$ training examples were integrated into a sequence as Equation \eqref{eq:0}:

 where $\pi$ signifies a template-based transformation, and $\otimes$ represents the operation of concatenation. $x_{predict}$ is the input we want to label.
-Also, we use the few-shot prompt helps generative models to understand our instruction to create tags.
+Also, the few-shot prompt helps generative models to understand our instruction to create tags.

-Below, we offer an example of few-shot prompt using to generate HXL-style tag:
+Below, we offer an example of a few-shot prompt used to generate HXL-style tags:

-\begin{mdframed} \begin{spverbatim} I need help with predicting HXL-style tags, which annotate tabular data and consist of hashtags for primary categories and attributes for additional tagging, based on the data's content and format.
-Unlike standard HXL tags, HXL-style allows for creating new hashtags tailored to various topics, but the \#meta hashtag should be avoided.

-Each column is assigned a single hashtag and can have several attributes.
-For example, a column titled 'ISO-3' containing country codes like 'USA', 'SSD', 'GBR' would be tagged as "#country+code+iso3", where "#country" is the hashtag and "+code" and "+iso3" are its attributes.
-Hashtags begin with a # and attributes with a +. \end{spverbatim} \end{mdframed}